gzigzigzeo/sidekiq-grouping/README.md

 ## Options

-- `batch_unique` - prevents enqueue of jobs with identical arguments.
+- `batch_unique` prevents enqueue of jobs with identical arguments if set.

   ```ruby
   class FooWorker